arXiv/discussion/pdf-cdn.md

 These times are not averages, they are for single requests.

-## Proposal that meets all goals (Rejected)
+## Proposal #1
 It seems the goal of no-code conflicts with goals of no redundancy and current version.
-I'm not finding a way with the Google products to make this happen without having a service.

-The closest I can see is: We serve the PDFs from a Google Storage bucket, via a load balancer and CDN.
-The objects in the bucket are arranged so a request for the current version gets the PDF that is current.
-This object will need to be updated as the paper is revised.

-Consider a paper with 3 versions we'd have to have the GS bucket like this:

-    https//pdf.arxiv.org/pdfs/1111.22222.pdf   | gs://pdf-bucket/pdfs/1111.22222.pdf   |
-    https//pdf.arxiv.org/pdfs/1111.22222v1.pdf | gs://pdf-bucket/pdfs/1111.22222v1.pdf |
-    https//pdf.arxiv.org/pdfs/1111.22222v2.pdf | gs://pdf-bucket/pdfs/1111.22222v2.pdf |
-    https//pdf.arxiv.org/pdfs/1111.22222v3.pdf | gs://pdf-bucket/pdfs/1111.22222v3.pdf |

-This would meet all goals except redundant copies and not all of the long standing URL patterns.

-To meet 6 maintaining long standing URL patterns we'd need more redundancy.
-This is due to the lack of flexibility in URL mapping in the LB.
+In discussing this Nov.
+2 2022 Charles F. suggested we relax the redundancy goal.

+1. PDFs in GS arranged with the keys in a way that allows them to be served as a web site with the expected URL paths.
+Redundent files would be stored if the same content needed to be served ex

+    https//arxiv.org/pdfs/1111.22222.pdf   -> gs://pdf-bucket/pdf/1111.22222.pdf
+    https//arxiv.org/pdfs/1111.22222v1.pdf -> gs://pdf-bucket/pdf/1111.22222v1.pdf
+    https//arxiv.org/pdfs/1111.22222v2.pdf -> gs://pdf-bucket/pdf/1111.22222v2.pdf

+1. The bucket these are in is set as "serve as public website"
+1. A LB and CDN is setup to serve these at some domain name.

 I don't see an API that says `put_content_at_CDN_key(key, content)`.
 We can think of a service as that API.
 The service gets a request from the CDN and then it can be programmed to put any content there.

-I suggest we reject this proposal.
-Reason #1 is the goal of no-code, GCP only-products forces limitations on what URL to file mappings are possible due to the limitations of the GCP products.
-Reason #2 is We would end up with a system where the state of the bucket was constantly changing to support the URL mapping.
-The storage and the keys used should be limited to the concerns of storage and not have to also carry the concerns of URL mapping.
-Reason #3 it would be easier to test an app returns the correct file for a URL than to test CDN/LB/GS/obj-naming-conventions.
+Brian Caruso initially suggested we reject this proposal.
 A small app the mediates the URL to object mapping is a large gain of flexibility for little additional complexity.
 The state of the objects in the GS becomes much simpler.

-## End Game Proposal
-This is a proposal for what would be ideal without any legacy concerns other than URL patterns.

-1. PDFs in GS with version numbers
-1. arxiv.org presents URLs to PDFs like https://arxiv.org/pdf/1234.12345.pdf
-1. The `/pdf` path URL mapped at the LB a backend with a CDN `pdf-service` an app running on Cloud Run
-1. That service goes to the GS and streams the content back to the client
-1. Cache warming for new PDFs as part of the announce process

-This meets all goals except for 1 no-code.
+1. The goal of no-code, GCP only-products forces limitations on what URL to file mappings are possible due to the limitations of the GCP products.
+1. We would end up with a system where the state of the bucket was constantly changing to support the URL mapping.
+The storage and the keys used should be limited to the concerns of storage and not have to also carry the concerns of URL mapping.
+1. It would be easier to test that an app returns the correct file for a URL than to test CDN/LB/GS/obj-naming-conventions.

 ## Migration proposal
 This is a proposal to use the existing `arxiv.org` infrastructure at Cornell but serve the PDFs from a CDN as an intermediate step towards an all on cloud stance.

-1. Implement the End Game Proposal but have it at a host name like `cloud.arxiv.org`
+1. Implement the one of the proposals but have it at a host name like `cloud.arxiv.org`
 1. At announce time, build PDFs and sync to Google
 1. Add `/pdf` path to arxiv-browse that uses this logic
     1. Check if CDN is fresh